Key West Shipwreck Museum in Key West, FL

 Overview

-Discover actual artifacts from a 19th century shipwreck and hold a silver bar from a Spanish galleon!
-The Key West Shipwreck Museum combines actors, audio-visuals and artifacts to tell the stories of dangerous shipwrecks, daring recoveries and the city’s maritime heritage.
-Meet Asa Tift, the city's most notable salvager, climb the 65' lookout tower, and more.
+Visit the Key West Shipwreck Museum in Florida to find authentic artifacts from a 19th-century shipwreck.
+Learn about the stories of dangerous shipwrecks, daring recoveries, and the city’s maritime heritage.
+Meet Asa Tift, the city's most notable salvager, climb the 65-foot lookout tower, and hold a silver bar from a Spanish galleon!

 1 or more people